3devo/ChildbusBootloader/PROTOCOL.md

 Addressing
 ----------
-Instead of responding to a single address, the slave will respond to a range of different addresses.
+Instead of responding to a single address, the child will respond to a range of different addresses.
 Even though this increases the chance of one of these addresses colliding with other devices (i.e. other I²C or other ModBus devices) in the system, there is only a small chance that